Graduate Handbook

 Professional Development Opportunities.
 The Director of Graduate Studies seeks to organize workshops to support the professionalization of graduate students—examples include sessions on how to organize a job application, give a job talk, organize a conference presentation, and identify publishing opportunities.

 African Diaspora Working Group.
 The African Diaspora Working Group (ADWG) meets monthly to discuss common readings (often in anticipation of a scholar’s campus visit), workshop works-in-progress by faculty and graduate students and develop an interdisciplinary community of scholars interested in various aspects of the African Diaspora.
-Faculty and graduate students in AFAM and in other departments across the university are welcome to join.
+Faculty and graduate students in African American studies and in other departments across the university are welcome to join.

 Appendix